News & Review: Controversy

+Solving Sacramento collaborative

+In June 2022, the Sacramento News & Review, along with the Sacramento Observer, brought together seven Sacramento news organizations into a collaborative called Solving Sacramento.
+The Sacramento Business Journal, Russian American Media (a three-publication media company), Outword Magazine (an LGBTQ+ publication), CapRadio, and Univision Sacramento also joined the collaborative effort, working together to produce and share local news stories.
+The initial focus was on affordable housing and rebooting the arts.

+This collaborative was initially funded through a grant from Solutions Journalism Network, and is fiscally sponsored by Local Media Foundation.

-Reno News and Review
+Reno News & Review

 The Reno News & Review (RN&R) was founded in 1995, when News & Review purchased the assets of Nevada Weekly, changing the name and creating the third News & Review paper.
 The Reno News & Review has a cumulative readership of roughly 90,000, according to the Winter 2015 Media Audit Report, run by International Demographics.
 Longtime editor D. Brian Burghart stepped down in 2016 to focus on his national project, Fatal Encounters, which uses crowd sourced data to estimate the number of killings by law enforcement officers in the United States.
 The paper's current editor is Frank X. Mullen, who came out of retirement in 2020 to write for the paper.

 On January 31, 2022, the assets of the newspaper were sold to Coachella Valley Independent LLC, a company owned by Reno native and former RN&R editor Jimmy Boegle, who also publishes the Coachella Valley Independent in Palm Springs, California.
 Boegle announced the paper would be launching a new website, RenoNR.com, and said he had a goal of bringing the paper back to print as a monthly sometime in 2022.
 In April, the RN&R announced it would resume print publication as a monthly starting with a June 2022 issue.
 The June 2022 issue began hitting streets over Memorial Day weekend.

 Its most well-known annual issues are: